XXVM24/milestone1/README.md

 2.Li Jingxue   + XXVM24

-Project name :Model Ensemble for Medical Image Segmentation We find data from https://humanheart-project.creatis.insa-lyon.fr/database/#collection/637218c173e9f0047faa00fb.Upload the dataset, perform cutting, padding, and normalization, and split the data to prepare for subsequent training.
+Project name :Model Ensemble for Medical Image Segmentation We find data from https://humanheart-project.creatis.insa-lyon.fr/database/#collection/637218c173e9f0047faa00fb. we prepare the dataset, perform cutting, padding, and normalization, and split the data to prepare for subsequent training.

 we first write the code on Colab, then using the latest version in Python.